BladeofRagna/Touhou-Pack/README.md

-# Touhou-Spritepack
+# Touhou-Pack
-A mod that replaces various item drop sprites in KH2, as well as various junk items being replaced with Fumo's.
+Changes the prize drops, junk items such Auron's Statue, and a few drive forms with things based off of Touhou Project.

 - Red P Tiles = HP Orbs
 - Yellow Tiles = Munny